RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 Notice that a `JS` `ArrayBuffer` can be returned by a function, it will be returned to the client as `bulk string`.

-### Binary Keys Names On Database Triggers
+### Binary keys names on database triggers

-On [KeySpace triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/keyspace_triggers/), if the key name that triggered the event is binary, the `data.key` field will be NULL.
+On [keyspace triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/keyspace_triggers/), if the key name that triggered the event is binary, the `data.key` field will be NULL.
 The `data.key_raw` field is always provided as a `JS` `ArrayBuffer` and can be used as in the following example:

 ```js
 #!js api_version=1.0 name=lib